AXOMEstudios/AXOMEstudios/README.md

 To have chances.
 To start, grow and sustain. __That's what we call having missions.__

-__Because uf everyone has the power to create, everything being in your mission is possible.__
+__Because if everyone has the power to create, everything being in your mission is possible.__

 Learn more at [our website](http://axome.de/).